swcarpentry/shell-novice/episodes/04-pipefilter.md

 - How can I combine existing commands to produce a desired output?
 - How can I show only part of the output?
-- How can I combine existing commands to do new things? ( -> pipes)

 ::::::::::::::::::::::::::::::::::::::::::::::::::